What is cocaine?

-Although there is no set detox protocol for cocaine or crack rehabilitation, our medical team often prescribe alternative medication to alleviate the patients anxiety and sleeplessness to aid the process.
+Although there is no set detox protocol for crack or cocaine rehab, our medical team often prescribe alternative medication to alleviate the patient’s anxiety and sleeplessness to aid the process.

 Short-term cocaine effects are noticeable immediately and although they are not always damaging, in some cases they have caused serious bodily damage and even death.
 Deaths related to cocaine effects are often a result of cardiac arrest or seizures and respiratory failure.
 Some of the short-term cocaine effects first time users experience includes increased energy, decreased appetite, and increased heart rate and blood pressure.

 Why do people choose to use cocaine?

 People who try cocaine often get hooked to the short-term cocaine effects, namely feeling as though they have increased energy.
 The quick high experience keeps users feeling energetic and able to endure longer time in physical activities.
 New cocaine users often try cocaine to assist with work-based stress, to increase productivity at work by working longer and harder.
 While these results may seem promising in the beginning, increased tolerance and dangerous life choices often follow repeated cocaine use.

 Stuart Milne reviewed Providence Projects

 25 August 2016

 Wow where to begin.
 I came into Provy 26 months ago absolutely crippled with drink and drug addiction.
 By the help and support of the amazing staff and other clients I slowly managed to rebuild myself and my life.
 Today my life is incredible as a process of going through Provy and being introduced to the 12 steps.
 Words cant describe how blessed i am.
 Gratitude has to always come in the form of action.
 Thank you so much Provy team See more

 Short term effects – and long term damage